gituser12981u2/Economic-Tensor-PCA-Modeling--ETPCA/README.md

 ## Contributing
 Contributions to the ETPCA project are welcome.
 Feel free to fork the repository, make your changes, and submit a pull request.

+## License
+This project is available under the GPL license